Troy Southgate

 Troy Southgate (born 22 July 1965) is a British far-right political activist and a self-described national-anarchist.
 He has been affiliated with far-right and fascist groups, such as National Front and International Third Position.
 He co-created the think tank New Right alongside Jonathan Bowden and is the founder and editor-in-chief of Black Front Press.
-Southgate's movement has been described as working to "exploit a burgeoning counter culture of industrial heavy metal music, paganism, esotericism, occultism and Satanism that, it believes, holds the key to the spiritual reinvigoration of western society ready for an essentially Evolian revolt against the culturally and racially enervating forces of American global capitalism."
+Southgate's movement has been described as working to "exploit a burgeoning counter culture of industrial heavy metal music, paganism, esotericism, occultism and Satanism that, it believes, holds the key to the spiritual reinvigoration of western society ready for an essentially Evolian revolt against the culturally and racially enervating forces of American global capitalism".

 Far-right activism

 Southgate joined the National Front in 1984 and began writing for publications such as National Front News and Nationalism Today.
 According to Searchlight magazine, in 1987 he joined the Society of St. Pius X (SSPX).

-In 1998, he and other ENM members founded the National Revolutionary Faction.
+In 1998, Southgate and other ENM members founded the National Revolutionary Faction.
 In 2001, Southgate and the NRF were the subject of a Sunday Telegraph article, in which the NRF was accused of being a neo-Nazi organisation infiltrating animal rights groups to spread fascism.

 Southgate's national-anarchist ideology has been described as an opportunistic appropriation of aspects of leftist counter-culture in the service of a racist, far-right ideology.
+His formulation of it was influenced by Richard Hunt a founder of Green Anarchist who had been expelled from the group for his embrace of far right views in the early 1990s to form the group Alternative Green.
+In the late 1990s, Hunt published a book-length expansion of his earlier pamphlet The Natural Society, entitled To End Poverty: The Starvation of the Periphery by the Core.
+According to scholar of fascism, Graham Macklin, To End Poverty arguesthat poverty in the ‘periphery’ is caused by western trade demands on a developing world that is starved to feed the ‘core’.
+This ‘progress’ represents an extension of the taxation and wage slavery that encourages the growth of an increasingly urbanized and ‘biologically unhealthy’ population, creating poverty and crime as society hurtles towards ‘total social breakdown’.
+Hunt's panacea is to return to ‘the original affluent society’ of the self-sufficient hunter-gatherer living in rural communes, protected by armed militias (evoking the murderous post-apocalyptic tribalism of the Mad Max trilogy) and regimented by a ‘peck order’ of ‘respect and influence’, bound by ‘kinship’, that would re-establish family values and foster a primitive communalism immune to capitalism.